yuchanmou/GenR-maternal-diet-and-child-brain/README.md

 # GenR-maternal-diet-and-child-brain
-Ongoing project.
-Codes for manuscript: Diet quality during pregnancy and child brain morphology.
+Syntax for the manuscript entitled Diet quality during pregnancy and child brain morphology.